-They say what doesn’t kill you only makes you stronger, and that surely holds true for Israeli entrepreneur Amit Goffer who became a quadriplegic after a life threatening accident.
+They say what doesn’t kill you only makes you stronger, and that surely holds for Israeli entrepreneur Amit Goffer who became a quadriplegic after a life-threatening accident.
 He’s developed a device called ReWalk that weighs seven pounds and can be worn as pants.
 Powered by motorized joints and motion sensors, these can be used by people paralyzed waist down.
-It also features a harness to wear the device comfortably, a backpack to hold the controlling computer that controls the device and a battery that lasts as much as three and a half hours.
+It also features a harness to comfortably wear the device, a backpack to hold the controlling computer that controls the device, and a battery that lasts as much as three and a half hours.

 Like most other exoskeletons, it has been passed on to able hands.
-Being developed by Argo Medical Technologies’ the device will help curing other ailments as well which include digestive, cardiovascular, and circulatory problems.
-To be made available in rehab centers earl next year, this device will be priced at $100,000 .
-Too bad that Goffer can’t use his own creation, he’s paralyzed neck down and ReWalk “walks” using hand movements.
-But that’s where research and development can help, right?
+Being developed by Argo Medical Technologies,’ the device will help to cure other ailments, including digestive, cardiovascular, and circulatory problems.
+To be made available in rehab centers early next year, this device will be priced at $100,000.
+Too bad that Goffer can’t use his own creation; he’s paralyzed neck down and ReWalk “walks” using hand movements.
+But that’s where research and development can help.

 Engadget Via DailyTech